jtackaberry/flexrouter/README.md

 * can route events to instruments on ports A-D (64 separate channels)
 * multiple note-based keyswitches can be activated simultaneously (useful for e.g. layering articulations)
 * one keyswitch note/CC/PC can trigger routing to multiple target channels
-* note-based keyswitches can have configurable velocity ranges
+* note- and CC-based keyswitches can have configurable velocity/value ranges
 * one instance of FlexRouter supports 16 rules
 * each rule supports up to 128 independently configured keyswitches
 * Optional anti-hanging for notes and sustain pedal when jumping between keyswitches